tcolgate/tcolgate.github.io/content/photography/living-with-the-intrepid-enlarger.md

 I also made one small adjustment to the [nepla lens mounting ring](https://bluegrassphotographics.com/Durst-Nepla-Lens-Board-p696134055) I purchased from the Bluegrass Store.
 When mounted to a lens, and into the retaining clamp, I found the lens and ring would slip when changing aperture.
-To get around this I stretched a small strip of 1mm thich sticky backed light seal foam around the edge of the lens ring.
+To get around this I stretched a small strip of 1mm thick sticky backed light seal foam around the edge of the lens ring.
 This is just enough to prevent slipping.

 {{< figure src="/img/intrepid-life/nepla-foam.jpg" caption="1mm light seal foam added to ring to help with grip" >}}